-The New York Yankees' 1941 season was the 39th season for the Yankees.
+The 1941 New York Yankees played the 39th season in team history.
 The team finished with a record of 101-54, winning their 12th pennant, finishing 17 games ahead of the Boston Red Sox.
 New York was managed by Joe McCarthy.
 The Yankees played at Yankee Stadium.
 In the World Series, they beat the Brooklyn Dodgers in 6 games.

 Season standings